YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 >class tucker_decomposition{
 >&emsp;&emsp;  Tensor3D\<type\> core, Mat\<type\> factor[3];
 >};
-where Tensor3D\<type\> is third-order tensor class and factor is the matrix list of the corresponding Tucker decomposition factors.
+where factor is the matrix list of the corresponding Tucker decomposition factors.

 You can call hosvd function like: